Feeling the pain of being at the centre of change?...

 The offer

-Develop alongside peers, inside and, if you choose, outside of your organisation, through attending a series of supervision groups.
+Develop alongside peers, whether inside or outside of your organisation, through attending a series of practice supervision groups.
 This kind of space is rare, and we’ve designed this programme to plug a gap.
 It’s an opportunity to:

 So in a nutshell this is a rare chance to experience jargon-free peer learning grounded in the messy and dirty reality of what it means to be asked to change organisations.